 I'm one of those people who will gladly have soups year-round.
 It can be 95 degrees outside but if I'm in the mood for some noodles and soup, I will have it.
 So, even though the temperatures are starting to climb, I'm digging into this lemongrass turmeric chicken noodle soup.
-With ingredients like lemongrass, lime leaves, fried shallots, this chicken broth is aromatic and so full of flavor.
+With ingredients like lemongrass, lime leaves, and fried shallots, this chicken broth is aromatic and so full of flavor.
 Top the soup with a poached egg and fresh herbs and you have one comforting dish!

 Lemongrass turmeric chicken noodle soup